vjc/dynamicContentAdsSchema/README.md

 The Dynamic Content Ad Standards Working Group is a working group within the IAB Technology Lab.
 Further details about the IAB Technology Lab can be found at: [www.iabtechlab.com](https://www.iabtechlab.com)

-For more detials on the working group, please visit [https://iabtechlab.com/working-groups/dynamic-content-ad-standards/](https://iabtechlab.com/working-groups/dynamic-content-ad-standards/)
+For more details on the working group, please visit [https://iabtechlab.com/working-groups/dynamic-content-ad-standards/](https://iabtechlab.com/working-groups/dynamic-content-ad-standards/)

 Shailley Singh
 Senior Director of Product and R&D